 The existing regulatory and legislative framework in Australia provides some scope and utility to cover the use and operation of autonomous vehicles.
 This framework is expected to further evolve to adapt to the unique, technology-centric risks associated with the use of autonomous vehicles from privacy, cybersecurity, surveillance, communications and broader public policy perspectives.

 The automotive industry has played host to innovators and technological advancements for well over a century.
-Today’s motor vehicles bear very little resemblance to the vehicles of 1886, and with increasingly complex vehicle blueprints, the subsistence of intellectual property ( IP) rights in a vehicle and the entitlement to those rights is often unclear.
+Today’s motor vehicles bear very little resemblance to the vehicles of 1886, the year in which the patent was granted for a motorwagon, and with increasingly complex vehicle blueprints, the subsistence of intellectual property (IP) rights in a vehicle and the entitlement to those rights is often unclear.

-Identifying IP and its rightful owner becomes even more of a challenge as the traditional role of automotive manufacturers starts to morph into technology service providers with the arrival of computerised autonomous vehicles.
+Identifying IP and its rightful owner becomes even more of a challenge as the traditional role of automotive manufacturers starts to morph into technology service providers with the arrival of computerized autonomous vehicles.